beego/beedoc/en-US/mvc/model/orm.md

 The example of beego/orm:

-This section is based on this example if no particular explain.
+All the code samples in this section are based on this example if not stated otherwise.

 ##### models.go: